Nik-Zainal-Group/signature.tools.lib/README.md

 <a name="version"/>

-2.2.1
+2.3.0

-- Added FitMS common signatures tier.
+- Added FitMS common signature tiers T1-T3.
 T1 fits organ-specific signatures, T2 fits the corresponding reference signatures.
-T2 is useful in organs where there are mixed organ-specific signatures (e.g. SBS1+18), so that the signatures composing the mix can be fitted separately (e.g. SBS1 and SBS18 instead of SBS1+18)
+T2 is useful in organs where there are mixed organ-specific signatures (e.g. SBS1+18), so that the signatures composing the mix can be fitted separately (e.g. SBS1 and SBS18 instead of SBS1+18).
+T3 is a combination of T1 and T2, where organ-specific signatures are used and only the mixed signatures are replaced with the corresponding reference signatures
+- Extended the FiMS rare signature tiers, now T0-T4.
+This is mainly to allow users to fit also the QC amber and red signatures presented in Degasperi et al. 2022, *Science*
+- DBS common and rare signatures support added to FitMS

 2.2.0